Skip to main content

 Kathleen Li

-She received her MS and PhD in marketing from The Wharton School at the University of Pennsylvania and her BA in Economics, Mathematics and Statistics from Rice University.
+Li received an M.S. and Ph.D. in marketing from The Wharton School at the University of Pennsylvania and a B.A. in economics, mathematics and statistics from Rice University.

 ACADEMIC LEADERSHIP & AWARDS